Levi-Huynh/Hash-Tables/notes/Day1 Arrays/arrays.md

 Declare the array: [2,3,4,5]

 1. determine how big the array needs to be
-    - an integer is 4-bytes so the array needs to be 16-bytes
+    - `an integer is 4-bytes so the array needs to be 16-bytes`
-    - byte consists of 4 bits, bit is either 1 or 0
+    - `byte consists of 4 bits, bit is either 1 or 0`
 2. Request a block of memory that will fit the array
-    - rquest 16-bytes of memory from the computer
+    - `rquest 16-bytes of memory from the computer`
-3. Recieve the memory address of the reserved block -recieve an address to the start of the 16-bytes of reserved memory
+3. Recieve the memory address of the reserved block -`recieve an address to the start of the 16-bytes of reserved memory`
 4. Write your values into the array

 Declare array: [2,3,4,5]
 //request this much memory
-// to acess an index in the array:
+// to acess  `memory address` of an index in the array:
-// index * sizeof(type) + start_address
+// `index * sizeof(type) + start_address` (peack efficiency requires us to start from 0 index )

 //25600 is memory address, doesnt matter as much, doest always start at begining